rkalis/dotfiles/README.md

 OS X Preferences

 ### Packages (packages/)
-* setup.sh - Installs the contents of the .list files
+* setup.sh - Installs the contents of the .list files and the Brewfile

 ### Repositories (repos/)
 * setup.sh - Clones the repositories in the .list files at the corresponding